highchair/artinruins-com/_property/atlantic-degras.md

 ### Redevelopment

 Compared to nearby [Rising Sun Mills]({% link _property/national-providence-worsted.md %}) and [The Plant]({% link _property/providence-dye-bleach-calendering.md %}), Calender Mills was a smaller residential redevelopment.
 Streuver Brothers, Eccles and Rouse (<span class="abbr">SBER</span>) were the original developers of the property, with the Armory Revival Company brought on as leasing agent and property management much like the Rising Sun development.

 The front two units of Calendar Mills in Building 14 are zoned commercial, and have been used to house small businesses with live/work potential and street-front signage along Valley Street.
 The rear of Building 14, the former Filter House, was redesigned into two-story townhouse units.
 Since <span class="abbr">SBER</span> declared bankruptcy in 2009, we are unsure who the owner of Calender Mills is.

 One of the older buildings, the stand-apart Building 9, former Atlantic Degras building, has been converted to one large commercial office space.

 ### Current Events

-[Calender Mills](http://armorymanagement.com/calender-mills/){:target="_blank"} is managed by Armory Management and has units available for rent from time to time in Buildings 7, 14, 15, 16, and 17.
-Building 9, the former Atlantic Degras building, is now the headquarters of [United Way Rhode Island](//www.unitedwayri.org){:target="_blank"}.
+[Calender Mills](https://armorymanagement.com/calender-mills/) is managed by Armory Management and has units available for rent from time to time in Buildings 7, 14, 15, 16, and 17.
+Building 9, the former Atlantic Degras building, is the headquarters of [United Way Rhode Island](https://www.unitedwayri.org).

 ### History